Aliases for PIM2 Gene

 This gene encodes a protooncogene that acts as a serine/threonine protein kinase.
 Studies determined the encoded protein functions to prevent apoptosis and to promote cell survival.[provided by RefSeq, Nov 2009]

 GeneCards Summary for PIM2 Gene

 PIM2 (Pim-2 Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with PIM2 include Lymphoma and Colorectal Adenocarcinoma.
-Among its related pathways are NF-kappaB Signaling and Endometrial cancer.
+Diseases associated with PIM2 include Colorectal Adenocarcinoma and Hepatocellular Carcinoma.
+Among its related pathways are Apoptosis and Autophagy and NF-kappaB Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PIM1.
+An important paralog of this gene is PIM3.

 UniProtKB/Swiss-Prot for PIM2 Gene